mltooling/project-template/CONTRIBUTING.md

 #### Code linting

 We use [flake8](https://github.com/PyCQA/flake8) for linting, and [mypy](https://github.com/python/mypy) for type checking.
-The following comands run `flake8` and `mypy` - in addition to on all python files of a project (when executed in the project root):
+The following commands run `flake8` and `mypy` - in addition to on all python files of a project (when executed in the project root):

 ```bash
 # type checks